Kitchen Garden, RHS Garden Bridgewater, Salford

 Designed to evoke the experimental spirit of Victorian walled kitchen gardens, the main pathways of the garden are inspired by the route of the Bridgewater Canal whilst the smaller pathways and layout of the beds follow the pattern of local field boundaries of the same time, found in historic Ordnance Survey maps of the 1890s.

 The horticultural intention is for the Kitchen Garden to be an experimental productive space that evolves and develops over time.
-The garden has four distinct zones: an edible forest garden, a formal kitchen garden, and a herbal garden.
-The fourth zone weaves around the stunning and historic surrounding walls, and showcases the very best of horticultural creativity and skill in fruit training.
+The garden has distinct zones: an edible forest garden, a formal kitchen garden, and a herbal garden, with a fourth zone weaving around the stunning and historic surrounding walls, and showcasing the very best of horticultural creativity and skill in fruit training.